-I was working on a new cake recipe for the Christmas 2015 edition of a magazine, using orange, cranberry and white chocolate as the key flavours.
-However, I had a fair bit of ganache left over….so macarons were called for!
+After using orange, cranberry and white chocolate as the key flavours in a dessert cake I was making, I found I had a fair bit of ganache left over….so macarons were called for!

 Besides, I need no excuse to make a batch of macarons!

 The recipe for the macarons is here; one of my first ever blog posts.

 There is nothing original in the post’s ingredients as it is a standard macaron recipe (using the French meringue method that I usually go for), but the post itself arose after my many attempts to get them just right and I wanted as near a fool-proof approach as possible after many trials at dozens of recipes and approaches.